 Where the magic happens.
 Wort is moved to the fermenting vessels and yeast is added.
 The yeast metabolizes the sugar in the wort and breaks it down into carbon dioxide and alcohol.
 The carbon dioxide is collected, cleaned, liquified, and stored until it’s added back to the beer to give it the refreshing carbonation we all know and love.
 Fermentation lasts approximately nine days.
 Finally, we have beer!

 At this stage, the beer gets a chance to relax and mature.
 This is where we extra-age it for the smoothest taste.
-When it’s ready, the beer is carbonated, clarified by filtration and transferred to tanks for bottling and canning.
+When it’s ready, the beer is carbonated, clarified by filtration and transferred to tanks for canning.

 This is where the most popular job at the brewery steps in.
 The beer is taste-tested by specially trained testers and examined by quality control personnel in our laboratories.
 This is done at every stage of production to ensure that the beer meets the high quality standards we’ve set.